 The next iteration he conceived was an installation piece—a “hanging” of the Confederate flag—at Gettysburg College in 2004.
 In the face of hate mail and death threats, he fought for the project to continue.
 But the organizers succumbed to the pressure resulting in a diminished, short-lived gallery installation.
 Sims boycotted his own show.
 “This experience was so disappointing and revealed the complicated dynamics of liberal institutions that teach one thing and do another,” Sims reflects.

 But the project landed squarely in the middle of a national political conversation about freedom of speech.
 He has continued with various iterations of his Recoloration Proclamation and, in 2015, held the now annual Burn and Bury Confederate Flag Memorial Day event—a long overdue funeral.
-In 2017, Sims successfully executed his performance and exhibition of The Proper Way to Hang a Confederate Flag at Ohio University’s Kennedy Museum.
+In 2017, Sims successfully carried out his performance and exhibition of The Proper Way to Hang a Confederate Flag at Ohio University’s Kennedy Museum.
 In an interview with the Sarasota Herald Tribune Sims said, “It’s not just a conversation, but a forceful call to action leading to a movement to take down Confederate monuments across the South, and change school and street names honoring the Confederacy.”
 Sims says the Confederate flag represents fear, and this work is meant as a “confrontation of the fear through creative resistance.”

 Sims’ work is featured as the subject of the first chapter of Stephen Ornes’ 2019 book, Math Art: Beauty, Truth, and Equations.
 And his project, The SquareRoot of Love—which Sims says “is about building community which I learned how to do at Antioch”—has been traveling to cities around the globe since 2010, “engaging the ideas of love through art, poetry, performance, food, and drink.”